Giorgi Kharaishvili

-Giorgi Kharaishvili (გიორგი ხარაიშვილი; born 29 July 1996) is a Georgian professional footballer who plays as a winger or attacking midfielder for Dinamo Tbilisi on loan from the Hungarian club Ferencváros.
+Giorgi Kharaishvili (გიორგი ხარაიშვილი; born 29 July 1996) is a Georgian professional footballer who plays as a winger or attacking midfielder for Erovnuli Liga club Dinamo Tbilisi.

 Club career

 Kharaishvili began his career in FC Saburtalo Tbilisi.
 He moved to IFK Göteborg in February 2018.

 On 21 February 2023, Kharaishvili moved on loan to Dinamo Tbilisi.

+On 18 September 2024, the Azerbaijan Premier League club Sumgayit signed a 1+2 year contract with Kharaishvili.
+On 28 July 2025, Sumgayit announced the departure of Kharaishvili after his contract had expired.

+On 1 August 2025, Dinamo Tbilisi announced the signing of Kharaishvili.

 International career

 Kharaishvili made his debut for the Georgia national team on 23 January 2017 in a friendly against Uzbekistan.